 Applying retinol in gel form can help minimise the potential for clogged pores.
 Applying a retinol gel at night allows the formula to be fully absorbed by your skin for maximum efficacy.

-Our Redermic Retinol Anti-Ageing Cream Gel is an ultra-fluid gel cream formulated for sensitive skin.
-It helps to visibly reduce wrinkles, and smooth skin, address irregular skin tone and help to minimise premature age spots.
+Our Redermic Retinol Anti-Ageing Gel Treatment is an ultra-fluid gel cream formulated for sensitive skin.
+It helps to visibly reduce wrinkles, smooth skin, address irregular skin tone and help to minimise premature age spots.
 Apply to the face and neck after cleansing, avoiding the eye contour.

 Retinol moisturisers and creams can be applied to cleansed dry skin or after using a serum.
 Using a cream can assist with minimising dryness and other possible side effects of adding retinol into your routine.